How to Keep Trading Records as a Discretionary Price Action Trader

 - Ex-post record: The market did not rise.

-Recording everything ex-post will give rise to hindsight bias.
+However, recording only ex-post might give rise to hindsight bias:

 - If the market did not rise, we would conveniently forget the fact that we expected it to rise.

-- If the market rose, we would congratulate ourselves for being such a good price action trader.
+- If the market rose, we would congratulate ourselves for being such a great price action trader.

-This is why discretionary traders experience difficulties when they trade in real-time.
-They are either overconfident of their ability or they are unable to trust their own read of the market.
+Many discretionary traders experience difficulties when they trade in real-time.
+Either they are overconfident in their ability, or they cannot trust their read of the market.
 In both cases, they are doomed.

-(Mechanical traders can back-test their trading systems.
-Also, real-time decisions do not play a role for their style of trading.)
+If you encounter such problems, keeping good trading records of your price action analysis in real-time is a solid solution.
+(Purely mechanical traders can back-test their trading systems.
+Also, real-time decisions do not play a role in their trading style.)

-If you are a discretionary price action trader and you have not been keeping solid trading records, it’s time to start.
+If you are a discretionary price action trader and have not been keeping solid trading records, it’s time to start!